Regression Discontinuity Designs Under Interference: Proofs of Main Results in Section

 \textbf{Moment bounds.} Using the $c_r$-inequality,

 and similarly,

-using uniform boundedness of the third and fourth conditional moment of the observed outcome (Assumption \ref{ass:fourthmoment}) and the fact that the domain of integration has volume proportional to $h_n^{\bar{s}}$, as shown, for example, in Lemma \ref{lemma:kernelconvergence}.
+using boundedness of the third and fourth conditional moment of the outcome (Assumption \ref{ass:fourthmoment}), Assumptions \ref{ass:cont} and the fact that the domain of integration has volume proportional to $h_n^{\bar{s}}$, as shown, for example, in Lemma \ref{lemma:convergencematricesgamma}.

 \textbf{Rate of convergence.} Plugging these bounds into \eqref{eq:dist2} and using Assumption~\ref{ass:localdependence}, we obtain